-CANCELLING INCIDENTS
+CANCELLING EVENTS

-Generally, incidents shall not be cancelled where suspicious or serious trouble may exist, these would include most Priority 1 and 2 calls, with the exception of 933A.
-Audible alarms may be cancelled by an alarm company representative but not a resident.
-If units are already on scene of an audible alarm, we do not cancel, but comments are added to the incident regarding the request rather than accepting the cancellation request.
+Generally, events shall not be cancelled where suspicious or serious trouble may exist, these would include most Priority 1 and 2 calls, with the exception of 933A.
+Audible alarms may be cancelled by an alarm company representative, not a resident.
+If units are already on scene of an audible alarm, we do not cancel but remarks should be added to the incident regarding the request to cancel rather than accepting the cancellation request.